MaxLzvk/Ouiouioui-Virus/README.md

 # OuiOui Extention Prank

-A Chrome extension that replaces all text and images on any webpage with "Ouiouioui" and a funny image.
+A Chrome extension that replaces all text and images on any webpage with "Ouiouioui" and a image.

 ## Features